Emma319/MemoryGame/README.md

 ## Contributing
-This repository is a practice project for **Udacity _Front-End Developer Program_**.
-Therefore, we most likely will not accept pull requests.
+This repository is a practice project for Udacity Front-End Developer Program.